TrackingLaboratory/tracklab/docs/tutorials/MOT_eval.rst

 The `tracker_state` object is the data structure that aggregates all the information and results related to the tracking.
-It contains in particular the `predicitions`, the metadata related to the dataset `image_metadas` and `video_metadas` but also the ground truths `detections_gt`, which were created during the dataset initialization.
+It contains in particular the `predictions`, the metadata related to the dataset `image_metadas` and `video_metadas` but also the ground truths `detections_gt`, which were created during the dataset initialization.
 All these attributes are `pd.DataFrame`, which makes sorting for evaluation